guytepper/farm2you/README.md

-# direct-farm-client
+# Farm 2 You

-> The client logic for the direct farm webapp.
+Cutting the bridge between farmers & customers 👯

 ## Installation
 1. Install dependencies using `npm install`